stardog-union/stardog-groovy/README.md

 	def list = []
 	stardog.query("select ?x ?y ?z WHERE { ?x ?y ?z } LIMIT 2", { list << it } )
-	// list has the two rows added to it
+	// list has the two Sesame BindingSet's added to it, ie TupleQueryResult.next called per each run on the closure

+Collect query results via projected result values

+    stardog.each("select ?x ?y ?z WHERE { ?x ?y ?z } LIMIT 2", {
+       println x // whatever x is bound to in the result set println y // ..
+       println z //
+    }

+Like query, this is executed over each TupleQueryResult

 Insert multidimensional arrays, single triples also works